evgenyneu/evgenii.com/blog/_posts/2015-03-29-testing-activity-in-android-studio-tutorial-part-1.md

 ![Set activity name and title](/image/blog/2015-03-27-testing-ui-in-android-studio/0130_set_activity_name_and_title_in_android_studio.png)

-Finally, click **Finish** and run the app by clicking the green start icon on the toolbar.
+Finally, click **Finish** and give Android Studio a minute to setup your project.
+When it's done **run the app** by clicking the green start icon on the toolbar.

 ![Run the app in Android Studio](/image/blog/2015-03-27-testing-ui-in-android-studio/0140_run_android_studio_project.png)